 This 6,000-acre park is located just south of the city, making it an easy destination for a quick escape.
 There are dozens of hiking trails to choose from that suit any ability level and a trek up to the Blue Hills Meteorological Observatory affords incredible views of Boston.
 Pack a few PB+Js and make a day of it.

-Arlington’s Great Meadows
+Arlington’s Great Meadow

-Access the Arlington Great Meadows from the aforementioned Minuteman Bikeway for a true treat.
+Access the Arlington Great Meadow from the aforementioned Minuteman Bikeway for a true treat.
 This 183-acre open space is a popular recreation spot in the Arlington/Lexington area that you can explore on your own or on one of the guided hikes.
 It’s full of wildlife, so keep your eyes open for the beautiful birds that call the Meadows home.

 We can’t believe how secluded Fresh Pond feels considering there’s a Whole Foods within steps of the major access points.
 Hop on the 2.25-mile trail that travels the perimeter of Fresh Pond, a reservoir that was once used to harvest ice.
 There’s also a 9-hole golf course and an area for Cambridge-registered dogs to run around off-leash.